Neptune (mythology): Fertility deity and divine ancestor

 In lectures delivered during the 1990s, German scholar Hubert Petersmann proposed an etymology from the Indo-European root *nebh- ("damp, wet") with the suffix -tu (for an abstract verbal noun) and the adjectival suffix -no (domain of activity).
 The root *nebh- gives the Sanskrit nābhah, Hittite nepis, Latin nubs, nebula, German Nebel, and the Slavic nebo.
 The concept would be close to that expressed in the name of the Greek god Όυράνος (Uranus), derived from the root *h2wórso- ("to water or irrigate") and *h2worsó- ("the irrigator").

 Petersmann proposes a different interpretation of Neptune's theology.
 Developing his understanding of the theonym as rooted in the Indo-European *nebh, he writes that the god would be an ancient deity of the cloudy, rainy sky in company with (and in opposition to) Zeus/Jupiter, the god of clear skies.
 Similar to Caelus, he would be the father of all earthly things through the fertilising power of rain.
 The hieros gamos of Neptune and Earth is reflected in Virgil's Aeneid V 14 (pater Neptunus).
 Neptune's power would be reflected by Salacia, one of his paredrae, who also denotes the overcast sky.
 His other paredra, Venilia, is associated with the wind as well as the sea.
 The theonym Venilia may be rooted in *venilis, a postulated adjective deriving from the IE root *ven(h) ("to love or desire") in the Sanskrit vánati, vanóti ("he loves"), German Wonne, and the Latin Venus, venia.
 Neptune's dual nature is found in Catullus 31.
 3: "uterque Neptunus".

 According to Petersmann, the ancient Indo-Europeans also venerated a god of wetness as the generator of life; this is indicated by the Hittite theonyms nepišaš (D)IŠKURaš or nepišaš (D)Tarhunnaš ("lord of sky wet"), the sovereign of Earth and humanity.
 Although this function was transferred to Zeus/Jupiter (the sovereigns of weather), the old function survived in literature: the Aeneid V 13-14 reads, "Heu, quianam tanti cinxerunt aethera nimbi?/ quidve, pater Neptune, paras?" ("What, why have so many clouds enringed the sky?
 What are you preparing, father Neptune?")
-The indispensability of water and its connexion to reproduction are universally known.
+The indispensability of water and its connection to reproduction are universally known.

 Müller and Deeke interpreted Neptune's theology as a divine ancestor of the Latin Faliscans: the father of Messapus and Halesus, their heroic founders.
 William Warde Fowler considered Salacia the personification of the virile potency which generated a Latin people, parallel with Mars, Saturn, Janus and Jupiter.